Khan/genqlient/DESIGN.md

 The question is: how do we translate that to Go types?

-One natural option is to generate a Go type for every concrete GraphQL type the object might have, and simply inline all the fragments.
+**Go interfaces:** one natural option is to generate a Go type for every concrete GraphQL type the object might have, and simply inline or embed all the fragments.
 So here we would have
 ```go
 type T struct{ B, C, D string }
 type U struct{ B string }